somedatapacket/docs.humio.com/content/configuration/backup.md

 ### Not running Docker?
 The procedure is mostly the same.
-Instead of mouting the directory using "-v", you specify the location using "BACKUP_DIR".
+Instead of mounting the directory using "-v", you specify the location using "BACKUP_DIR".
 A full example configuration is then:

 ``` shell